mfriendly/ReGraFT/README.md

 ## Project Overview

 This repository provides the code and data for the paper titled **"Forecasting Epidemic Spread with Recurrent Graph Gate Fusion Transformers"**, which has been submitted to the IEEE JBHI.
-The paper presents a novel approach using **Multigraph-Gated GRU (MGRU)** architecture for spatiotemporal forecasting of COVID-19 spread.
+The paper presents a novel approach using **Multigraph-Gated Recurrent Unit (MGRU)** architecture for spatiotemporal forecasting of COVID-19 spread.

 ## Code Base and References